2025 Polish presidential election: Confederation Liberty and Independence and Confederation of the Polish Crown

 Initially, the Confederation alliance planned to hold another set of primary elections in autumn, like it had done five years prior, with both National Movement leader Krzysztof Bosak, and New Hope leader Sławomir Mentzen declaring their participation, with Confederation of the Polish Crown leader Grzegorz Braun being considered a possible candidate.
 Przemysław Wipler of New Hope ruled out the possibility of his faction allowing for Braun or any other politician to contesting the alliance's primary.

 On 13 August, Bosak stated that he would only contest a hypothetical presidential primary election for all right-wing parties, and in the event of such not being organized, endorsed Mentzen, stating that holding a primary election for the alliance alone would not advance their cause.
 Grzegorz Braun announced his disapproval for the possibility of the alliance not holding a primary, appealing for the candidate selection process to be open and procedural, instead of agreed in backroom deals.

 Regardless, on 20 August, Confederation announced that Mentzen would be its candidate in the election without a primary.
-In opposition to this, Braun, who had been increasingly marginalized in the Confederation since the departure Janusz Korwin-Mikke from New Hope leadership, declared a separate candidacy on 16 January, leaving the Confederation alliance.
+In opposition to this, Braun, who had been increasingly marginalized in the Confederation since the departure of Janusz Korwin-Mikke from New Hope leadership, declared a separate candidacy on 16 January, leaving the Confederation alliance.